asfadmin/thin-egress-app/docs/s3access.md

 [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) for more information on how to use your temporary credentials.

+### Multipart Chunksize

+The AWS `multipart_chunksize` is 8MB by default.
+It is recommended to increase this to between 128MB-1GB as shown in the example below.
+Additional resources can be found in the [AWS documentation](https://docs.aws.amazon.com/cli/latest/topic/s3-config.html#configuration-values).

 **Example:**

 This example lambda function uses